 Sax nodded.
-“We will confirm this with him, of course.
+“We can confirm this with him if you like, spirit-mother.
 But this will be a new village, with a new leader.
-This does not require his consent, but if you would prefer someone else…”
+This does not require his consent, but if you would prefer someone else…?”

 “Ah… no!
 That’s fine, you’ll be great.
 And from the Aarden side, did you have a leader in mind-?” she looked at Kaz-ur.

 Taylor looked on with surprise as Samook pushed her way through the crowd of taller Aarden and Illiya.
 “I would like to do this.”

 Taylor looked at Kaz-ur, then at Samook.
 “Are you sure?
 Is that okay?”